 Humla is a mountainous district in Karnali province in the North-west corner of Nepal bordering Tibet.
-It’s the country’s 2nd largest district with an area of 5655 sq. kilometers and with an altitude ranging from 1500 to 7300 meters.
-In 1993, Nepal Government and China agreed that allowed first treks across the border between the two countries in Humla.
+It’s the country’s 2nd largest district with an area of 5655 sq. kilometers and an altitude ranging from 1500 to 7300 meters.
+In 1993, Nepal Government and China agreed that allow the first treks across the border between the two countries in Humla.

-Natural attraction of the Upper Humla Trek
+The natural attraction of the Upper Humla Trek

 Moreover, the different forest ecosystems and vegetation types along the trails offer a diversity of wildlife.
 The whole of the Upper Humla range can see and experience while trekking in this region.
 The large meadow and pastures grazing large numbers of yaks, horses, and sheep will make the travelers forget about themselves and the busy modern city life.

-Cultural attraction of the trail
+The cultural attraction of the trail

-The Upper Humla Trek provides a dipper experience of the colorful Lama culture of the Upper Himalaya, a living ethnologic museum.
-According to Tibetan Buddhism, the remote Himalayan gorges recognize as the ‘Hidden Valley’ for their cultural values and heritage.
-That is why this Himalayan region is full of diverse indigenous cultures.
-The unique local culture, traditional old monasteries, and the local people are inherent aspects of this trail.
-One can learn how the people in the high Himalayas earn their life and preserve their unique culture and lifestyle.
-In particular, in Limi Valley, the type and level of preservation of the indigenous culture are unique.
+The Upper Humla Trek provides a dipper experience of the colorful Lama Buddhist culture of the Upper Himalaya, a living ethnologic museum.
+According to Tibetan Buddhism, the remote Himalayan Gorges recognize as the Hidden Valley for their cultural values and heritage.
+Due to its diverse indigenous cultures, this Himalayan region is known as the hidden gem of the Himalayas.

 Among these monasteries, Halji Monastery in the Limi Valley is one of the oldest monasteries in Nepal.
 It is the main monastery in the valley, housing over 50 monks.
 This monastery belongs to the Kagyupa school of Tibetan Buddhism.

 Major settlements along the trail:

 Simikot (2920 meters): Simikot is the district headquarters of Humla.
 It is the gateway to the holy Mt.
 Kailash and Lake Mansarovar in Tibet.
-There is an airfield at Simikot, which was constructed in 1978 and is the only STOL airport in the district.
+There is an airfield at Simikot, constructed in 1978, and the only STOL airport in the district.
 Simikot is the only town in Humla where a market economy has recently been introduced as opposed to the traditional barter economy.

-The district headquarters is the junction point whereas the two main dominant ethnic groups of Humla, the Aryan and the Mongolian, meet together.
+The district headquarters is the junction point where the two main dominant ethnic groups of Humla, the Aryan and the Mongolian, meet.
 Although they are ethnically different, they have co-existed there for centuries.
-It is suggested to make at least one day stop after a direct flight from Nepalgunj, Surkhet, or Kathmandu for acclimatization.
+Therefore, stopping at least one day after a direct flight from Nepalgunj, Surkhet, or Kathmandu is suggested for acclimatization.

-Sattlements in the Upper Humla
+Settlements in the Upper Humla

 There is a border police post, health post, school, and monastery in this village.
-Tumkot is another village where Tumkot monastery is located.
-The main monastery of the Shakyapa sect lies in Tumkot, built in the 13th century in Humla.
+Tumkot is another village where the Tumkot monastery is located.
+The main sanctuary of the Shakyapa sect lies in Tumkot, built in the 13th century in Humla.

 Hilsa (3670 meters): Hilsa is the last village of the upper Humla.
-It is not a traditional settlement, but a newly settled village.
-It is changing into a small market since it is the bordering village between Nepal and Tibet.
+It is not a traditional settlement but a newly settled village.
+It is changing into a small market since it is the neighboring village between Nepal and Tibet.

 Limi Valley Trek

-Limi is the remote Trans-Himalayan valley, in the north of Humla district bordering Tibet.
+Limi is the remote Trans-Himalayan valley north of the Humla district bordering Tibet.
 It is like a small Tibet which comprises three Lama ethnic villages.
-Til (4100 meters) in the west, Jang (3930 meters) in the east, and the biggest village, Halji (3700 meters) in the middle.
+Til (4100 meters) in the west, Jang (3930 meters) in the east, and the biggest village, Halji (3700 meters), in the middle.

-A trek to Limi Valley means going to visit the Shangri-La villages of this ancient Buddhist community, which are in a narrow Trans-Himalayan valley.
-A walk through these villages at the bank of the Karnali river, interaction with warm local people, and observing their traditional rituals will bring one closer to understanding the diversity of culture in the Himalayas in Nepal.
+A trek to Limi Valley means visiting the Shangri-La villages of this ancient Buddhist community, which are in a narrow Trans-Himalayan valley.
+A walk through these villages at the bank of the Karnali river, interacting with warm local people, and observing their traditional rituals will bring one closer to understanding the diversity of culture in the Himalayas in Nepal.